ChiralOpas/OpenGLViewer/README.md

 How to Build

-one can use cmake to build the project
+One can use cmake to build the project, Please view the wiki for more details.